 - Vintage cars made between 1919 and 1930

 How do I find the best auto insurance policy for a classic car?

 Getting the best classic car insurance policy depends on the kind of classic car you have and the coverage you need.
 A vintage Fiat, for example, might need higher spare parts coverage.
 But a rare Porsche that only goes out to classic car shows might benefit from annual mileage limits and inflation guard.
 Common features include:

 - Flexible deductible: Companies such as American Modern have deductibles as high as $10,000, which saves on your premiums.
-There are no-deductible policies, which means you won’t pay out-of-pocket costs, but the premiums are higher.
+No-deductible policies mean you won’t pay out-of-pocket costs, but the premiums are higher.